download the exporter

 How it works

-The exporter installs into OpenOffice.org (version 3 and above) and appears as an option in the File>Export dialog box from within the Calc application.
+The exporter installs into OpenOffice.org or LibreOffice and appears as an option in the File>Export dialog box from within the Calc application.
 The exporter will create an output file with the contents of your workbook - including all sheets that have content.
 Each sheet is included in the exported file within <ooo_sheet> </ooo_sheet> tags.
 The name of the sheet is included as an attribute to the <ooo_sheet> - to help you keep track of what sheet generated which section of output.

 Each row on the sheet (after the first) is exported as a data row in your XML file, using the values from the first row in the column as the tag name.
 Since XML tag names have more restrictions than cell values can have - the exporter will attempt to use your tag name when it can, and will try to generate a valid name when it cannot.
 Quite often, the first row of a sheet already contains column names, so this is an easy way to set tag names for your output XML.